Smart businesses know that people, especially millennials and Gen Z, are increasingly concerned about the environment.

-Make sure you have a high functioning search feature on your website so customers don’t have to dig for what they’re looking for.
+Ensure you have a high-functioning search feature on your website, so customers don’t have to dig for what they’re looking for.

-Anything you can do to make information on your website easier to find reduces a computer’s energy output.
+Anything you can do to make your website easier to find reduces a computer’s energy output.

 Choose a green web host

 Web hosting uses a lot of energy.

-According to a Greenpeace study, if the Internet was a country, it would rank sixth for energy usage.
+According to a Greenpeace study, if the Internet were a country, it would rank sixth for energy usage.

 Another study concluded that the Internet is responsible for almost 1 billion tonnes of CO2 emissions.

 Some web hosting companies are trying to reduce the impact websites have on the planet.
 Some of these companies purchase carbon offsets